DenyT17/Tensor-Flow-Learning/README.md

 ## Description
 This project will be my notebook where I will put my progress in learning Tensor Flow.
 I will create programs based on the tutorial that can be found [TensorFlow 2.0 Complete Course - Python Neural Networks for Beginners Tutorial.](https://www.youtube.com/watch?v=tPYj3fFJGjk&t=7743s)
-In this moment repository include examples following models:
+In this moment repository include examples :

 -Linear Regression

 -DNNClassifier

 -Neural Networks

+-Deep Computer Vision

 As progress is made, the repository will be updated.